 School bookings are very popular.
 If you would like information on how a school visit works details can be found on our learning website.

 Please note: The park surrounding the centre welcomes visitors with dogs.

-For latest information and opening times see The National Trust for Scotland
+For the latest information and opening times see The National Trust for Scotland